wp-plugins/my-custom-css/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.3 =

-* Removed background in plugin list: wordpress.org/support/topic/plugins-page-colour
+* More change in code (now use css file instead of inline code) and usability!

 == Changelog ==

+= 1.3 =

+* When you click on "Save" now code is save both on database and also in file "my_style.css[+ '?filemtime' to fix browser cache]" (made and updated via db+php only if is present css code).
+Thanks to this i can see custom css code in admin panel via database and put in source via file with '@import url("my_style.css[+ '?filemtime' to fix browser cache]")'.
+I think (and hope) that can optimize source code view and time load!
+* New "Save" button in plugin page (fixed via css in top right position)!
+* New "Top" button in bottom right position (classic "anchor" top button)!
+* Many other code clean and optimization!

 = 1.2 =

-* Removed background in plugin list: wordpress.org/support/topic/plugins-page-colour
+* Removed background in plugin list: <a href="http://wordpress.org/support/topic/plugins-page-colour">support/topic/plugins-page-colour</a>

 = 1.1 =

-* Updated codemirror to release 3.1!
+* Updated CodeMirror to release 3.1!

 = 1.0 =